Wizcorp/codependency/Readme.md

 refers to them is installed.
 Just because your middleware supports 16 database systems, doesn't mean your end user wants to install all those drivers.

-For those cases, you'll want to use `optpeerdeps`.
+For those cases, you'll want to use `codependency`.
 Simply add your peer dependencies to your `package.json`, in a field called `"optionalPeerDependencies"` and use the `require()` function from this library.
 It will give you: